-Many animals are sold and bred for religious sacrifice including goats, sheep, chickens, pigs, rabbits, cows, dogs, cats and for more extreme and darker ‘black magic’ rituals, horses.
-Puppy mills have also been documented by ARM investigators on illegal slaughter farms on several occasions.
+Many animals are sold and bred for religious sacrifice, including goats, sheep, chickens, pigs, rabbits, cows, dogs, cats, and more extreme and darker ‘black magic’ rituals, horses.
+ARM investigators have also documented puppy mills on illegal slaughter farms on several occasions.
 These puppies are not bred for pets but purely for sacrificial purposes!

 Animal Sacrifice for Religious Purposes

-In the United States, South Florida has the highest population of Santeria and Palo Mayombe being practiced.
-This is mostly due to the Caribbean’s proximity where black magic was adopted when African slaves were bought to the Caribbean for slavery.
+In the United States, South Florida has the highest practicing population of Santeria and Palo Mayombe, due to the Caribbean’s proximity where black magic was adopted when African slaves arrived in the Caribbean for slavery.

 Since then, Santeria and Palo Mayombe have become the most widely practiced religion or form of “Black Magic.”